 Personally, I’d tell you that de-nervation is where modern urology is trying to take the surgical treatment of pvps to (the future).
 Why?
 It’s fast, it’s cheap, and if it works, and is durable, it’s probably the way to go (hypothetically).
 Beleive me when I say, there are people in this world trying to figure just that out (better de-nervation procedures, etc).

-Far as is Dr P better nerve doctor, or better with nerves regarding pvps?
+Far as is Dr P a better nerve doctor, or better with nerves regarding pvps?
 I suppose it depends on whom you ask, and whom you believe.
-Opinions certainly vary across the board.
-I live in the same state as Dr P, and don’t see him anymore.
+Opinions certainly vary across the board, and opinions vary from one end of the spectrum, to the other.

 Bottom line, you have to do what you think is best for you.
 You gotta know where to draw the line.
 Use common sense, and extreme caution before you submit to another surgery.
 Wait long enough until you feel confident that conservative treatments, and time alone are not in your best interests anymore.
 You do remember how you ended up in the boat your in now right?

-Far as I’m concerned, bedside manner, compassionate talk, great charisma, etc etc don’t mean much.
-At the end if the day, it won’t mean a whole lot if surgical decisions take a turn for the worst.
+Far as I’m concerned, bedside manner, compassionate talk, great charisma, etc from any surgeon doesn’t mean much.
+At the end of the day, it certainly won’t mean a whole lot if surgical decisions take a turn for the worst.
 Like many, I’ve learned these things the hard way over time.
 I had 3 corrective procedures myself over a period of 2~ years (2010-2011).